 "On Friday, February 15, 1980, [my partner] and I headed to the old Jewish Memorial Hospital in upper Manhattan where my doctor met us; and, while I was terrified of needles, I went through with the abortion," Edith G. Tolchin, author of Fanny on Fire, tells Bustle.

 Fortunately, I felt absolutely nothing.
 I was asleep during the procedure and had no pain afterwards, though I had no idea I’d be bleeding as if I had my period.
 Of course back then we had no internet and, unless one went to the library beforehand — which I hadn’t thought of doing — I had no idea of what to expect afterwards.

 I just took a sick day from work that Friday... and I returned to work the following week a bit empty emotionally, but none the worse for the wear.

-As I look back, it was a time before abortion center bombings, though I didn’t pay much attention to those events back then.
-It just seemed like a no muss-no fuss procedure; a convenience.
+As I look back, it was a time before the abortion center bombings, though I didn’t pay much attention to those events back then.
+It just seemed like a no-muss-no-fuss procedure; a convenience.

 I am a feminist and have always been.
 I was young when the stars of our movement, Betty Friedan, Gloria Steinem, Sheila Michaels and Sonia Pressman—and all the other “Ms. Crusaders”— set the groundwork for our lives.
 I am satisfied with my decision and I did go on to have two children."